 Neither works, and from here on out things get more and more complicated for me.
 I try all sorts of strategies, and as you will come to know, everything I try just makes things worse for me and everyone around me.

 I don’t hide anything from my wife or doctor.
 I know if I start lying or deceiving, I will have crossed a line that will have major moral consequences.
 There would be times when I would rationalize and cross that line to a degree.
-When I did, I tried to be quickly pull back and voluntarily discuss it with my wife and doctor.
+When I did, I tried to quickly pull back and voluntarily discuss it with my wife and doctor.

 She would ultimately feel she has no choice, but to take the children, and flee for safety.
 Soon afterward, everyone close to me (with a few exceptions), including my own mother, would flee from me as well.